 Given the volume of funding requests, we prioritize organizations working within our four strategy areas.
 If you feel your work aligns with these, we encourage you to contact a program staff member to discuss your ideas.

 Applying for a Grant

-If you are applying for funding for the same purpose as that of your current grant, we encourage you to apply when your existing grant is up for renewal.
+If you are applying for funding for the same purpose as your current grant, we encourage you to apply when your existing grant is up for renewal.

 To minimize work for your organization and help McKnight manage the numerous requests we receive, an organization should request funds once only per year.
 Occasionally, circumstances, such as new opportunities or challenging current events, may present a reason to apply again.
 Contact a program staff member if you believe there may be sufficient justification for an additional request.

 There is no maximum request amount.
-Given the volume of submissions we expect this round, we don’t anticipate making many grants over $250,000 in 2021.
 We recommend that you discuss the level of support you require with a program staff member before submitting an inquiry.

 Grantees may have multiple grants concurrently, though we prefer to reduce the administrative burden on both McKnight and grantee staff members with a single grant that either provides general operating support or funds multiple projects simultaneously.

 29. What is the approximate timeline from submitting an initial inquiry to acceptance of a proposal?

 - The team reviews proposals shortly after the initial inquiry deadlines: January 15, April 15, July 15, and October 15.